As the temperature starts to fall, taking small steps to protect your house now could lead to big savings when winter eventually arrives.

 Alternatively, if you have an open chimney that’s not in use you should take steps to block it off to prevent losing heat.

 You could get your chimney capped, but this can be pricey.
-Another cheaper option is to use a chimney balloon.
+A cheaper option is to use a chimney balloon.
 They cost around £20 and are easily installed.

 Protect your pipes